 The final section of Hebrews 7 served as the climax of a crescendo that had been building throughout the chapter.
-Now, at the beginning of chapter 8, the author regroups and prepares the reader for the next climb up to a high level still.
-The chief point the author wants the reader to grasp before moving onward is the superiority of Christ’s priestly ministry in heaven.
+Now, at the beginning of chapter 8, the author regroups and prepares the reader for the next climb up to a higher level still.
+The main point the author wants the reader to grasp before moving onward is the superiority of Christ’s priestly ministry in Heaven.

-Chapter seven concludes by saying that Christ “has been made perfect” (v.28).
-Now Hebrews 8 beings by saying, “We have such a high priest,” that is a perfect one.
-Whereas the earthly priests of Israel were imperfect Christ is perfect.
-This speaks both to His sinless person and to His work on earth that accomplished all that was needed for him to be a high priest forever.
-Jesus was perfect in His person from the start to the finish in his earthly life, but in His work He became perfect.
+Chapter seven concludes by saying that Christ “has been made perfect” (Hebrews 7:28).
+Now Hebrews 8 continues by saying, “We have such a high priest”—that is a perfect one.
+Whereas the earthly priests of Israel were imperfect, Christ is perfect.
+This speaks both to His sinless person and to His work on earth that accomplished all that was needed for Him to be a high priest forever.
+Jesus was perfect in His person from start to finish in His earthly life, but His work on our behalf was also perfect.

-Jesus is both Priest and King.
-Believers have such a high priest, we read, “who is seated at the right hand of the throne of Majesty in heaven” (Heb.
-8:1).
-In other words, Jesus has taken his royal place at heaven’s throne.
-This is never true in Israel; the men who ruled as king were not the men who served before the Lord as priests.
-Christians have One who ascends to the throne over His people, the One who comes to play such a pivotal role on their behalf, the King who single-handedly determines God’s attitude toward all his king, is none other than the great High Priest, Jesus Christ.
-His kingdom is an everlasting kingdom, and he will reign forever and ever.
-This is good news for Christians, because they need not fear a change in regime since He is an everlasting King ruling an everlasting Kingdom.
+Believers have such a high priest, as we read, “…who is seated at the right hand of the throne of Majesty in heaven” (Hebrews 8:1).
+In other words, Jesus has taken His royal place at Heaven’s throne.
+This is never true in Israel; the men who ruled as kings were not the men who served before the Lord as priests.
+Christians have One who ascends to the throne over His people; the One who comes to play such a pivotal role on their behalf, the King who single-handedly determines God’s attitude toward all his people, is none other than the great High Priest, Jesus Christ.
+His kingdom is an everlasting kingdom, and He will reign forever and ever.
+This is good news for Christians, because they need not fear a change in regime since He is an everlasting King, ruling an everlasting Kingdom.

-The superiority of Christ also draws attention to the “one who is seated” (Hebrews.
-8:1).
-Jesus sitting emphasizes that His work is accomplished once for all, a superior ministry that offers, final eternal peace to weary sinners now forgiven and accepted by God in heaven.
-There is nothing more for him to do win His people to salvation, nothing more for them to do than to rest with joy in Him.
-The salvation He accomplished is truly “finished.”
+The superiority of Christ also draws attention to the “one who is seated” (Hebrews 8:1).
+Jesus sitting emphasizes that His work is accomplished once for all, a superior ministry that offers final eternal peace to weary sinners, now forgiven and accepted by God in Heaven.
+There is nothing more for Him to do to win His people to salvation, nothing more for them to do than to rest with joy in Him.
+The salvation He accomplished is truly “finished”.

 Matthew Henry, Commentary on the Whole Bible, 6 vols.
 (New York: Fleming H. Revell, n.d.), 6:742